fermi-ad/getting-started/docs/README.md

 This guide is designed to support you in effectively utilizing GitHub within AD Controls Organization.

+_Note:_ Throughout this document when we use "GitHub" we are referring to GitHub Cloud at github.com.

 ## Content Guidelines

 We highly recommend reviewing the detailed content guidelines [here](./content-guidelines.md) for comprehensive information on essential instructions and best practices for maintaining a secure development environment and making informed decisions about what should and shouldn't be committed to our repositories.